The dumbness continues.

 This is the GOVERNMENT we’re talking about here.
 Creators of the Department of Motor Vehicles.
 And the Post Office.
 And the Veterans Administration.

 Government can’t even renew a driver’s license without hours upon hours of excruciating delay.
-Government attempting to LEAD THE CHARGE on Fifth Generation (5G) wireless technology advancement – is exorbitantly expensive farce.
+Government attempting to LEAD THE CHARGE on Fifth Generation (5G) wireless technology advancement – is an exorbitantly expensive farce.

-Indeed, government wasting our money on “‘at-scale’ tests could change defense networks, training, and logistics — and how Americans use the Internet.”
+Indeed, the government wasting our money on “‘at-scale’ tests could change defense networks, training, and logistics — and how Americans use the Internet.”
 It certainly will do all of those things – for the worse.

 We raised the alarm in October….

 “The government is S…L…O…W….
 And inept.
 It is patently absurd to pretend government is capable of playing catch-up to the private sector’s many years and tens of billions of dollars’ head-start.
 Especially on something as technologically sophisticated as 5G.”

 “It would harm America in the long run, not help Washington compete with Beijing.”

 Communist China is an annoying double-edged sword for DC.
 The Feds do nothing about China when they should – and do all sorts of things in the name of China when they shouldn’t.

 “Michael Brown, director of the Pentagon’s Defense Innovation Unit, said the United States is in a superpower race with China.”